amylour/amylour/README.md

 - 👋 Hi, I’m @amylour
-- 👀 I’m interested in HTML & CSS, especially learning sharper design with CSS.
-At the moment I am starting my JavaScript journey and really enjoying it.
+- 👀 I’m learning HTML, CSS, JavaScript and Python.
+I like to build things and write about things!
+Portfolio site under construction 🏗️
 - 🌱 I’m currently learning Full Stack Software Development with the Code Institute

 <!---